coreorm/simple.js/readme.md

 # {@link http://coreorm.github.io/simple.js|Simple.JS}

-## Data-driven, Independent & Natively Implemented Javascript Application Library
+## Data-driven, Independent & Natively Implemented JavaScript Library for Applications

 * Not a framework: it's a library that is written in 100% native JS that supports all major browser versions, including IE9 and above.
 * Data-driven: instead of comparing virtual DOM (unlike reactJS), simple.js compares the data and only renders the element that has the data changed.